 Initially, Bonobos had taken a self-hosting approach and ran their menswear site on AWS.
 They had in-house DevOps resources who, along with a select group of engineers, managed the app and infrastructure.

-In early 2016, Bonobos turned to Salesforce App Cloud, and decided to move their site to the Heroku platform in order to speed up their development and deployment processes.
+In early 2016, Bonobos turned to the Salesforce Platform, and decided to move their site to Heroku in order to speed up their development and deployment processes.
 Now they’re running just about everything on Heroku, including Bonobos.com, cross-app messaging services, an API for their ERP, as well as some internal tools.
 The only pieces that are not on Heroku are the Data Science and ERP components.